Pumpkin cake to celebrate 10 years of Labna

 I moved countries twice, I first moved to Tel Aviv, then very recently to California, Santa Monica to be precise, where I now live with my partner.

-My partner Shlomi, who I have never officially introduced to you on these pages, has a 10-year-old girl, Maya, who is certainly one of the most beautiful things that has happened to me in life.
-We also have a dog together, a golden doodle named Latte, that is now 4 months old and drives us crazy.
-I am sure that those among you who have kids will not be surprised from my findings, but I never imagined how much of a ridiculous effort it is to live with a family under the same roof, taking care of people you feel somewhat in charge of.
+My partner Shlomi, whom I have never officially introduced to you on these pages, has a 10-year-old girl, Maya, who is certainly one of the most beautiful things that has happened to me in life.
+We also have a dog together, a golden doodle named Latte, who is now 4 months old and drives us crazy.
+I am sure that those among you who have kids will not be surprised by my findings, but I never imagined how much of a ridiculous effort it is to live with a family under the same roof, taking care of people you feel somewhat in charge of.

 On top of that, when you have a family, even an unstructured one like ours, you always put the interest of others ahead of your own: sometimes I’d like to cook or bake something for Labna, but I’m needed in the garden to play volleyball with Maya or fetch with Latte.
-It’s all good, but it makes it hard for me to focus on things which are also special and important, such as this blog.
+It’s all good, but it makes it hard for me to focus on other things that are also special and important, such as this blog.

 As if all of the above was not enough, I have also experienced a change in perspective, lately, about my “online life”.
-Since I have a lot more of “real life” to deal with – and by real life I mean the one in which you walk the kid to school and run to the supermarket, but you also try in that same morning to work and study for school at the same time – my online life has started to look less interesting and less authentic.
-I feel a mix of sadness and anxiety when I scroll my Instagram and look at all of the unrealistically elegant and thin girls decorating perfect cookies in shiny kitchens… I feel like that train has passed and gone for me: I’ve been there, done that, and now it’s time to do other, more concrete things.
+Since I have a lot more of “real life” to deal with – and by real life I mean the one in which you walk the kid to school and run to the supermarket, but you also try that same morning to work and study for school at the same time – my online life has started to look less interesting and less authentic.
+I feel a mix of sadness and anxiety when I scroll through my Instagram and look at all of the unrealistically elegant and skinny girls decorating perfect cookies in shiny kitchens… I feel like that train has passed and gone for me: I’ve been there, done that, and now it’s time to do other, more down to earth things.

 All of this long chatter is to explain to you why this blog is not updated as often as it should and why I’m not online as often as I used to.
 Now let’s move on to something more important: we have two big pieces of news to celebrate!